PseudoDevs/IamGhost/FATAL14.md

-Last updated: 2024-04-02 18:01:13
+Last updated: 2024-04-02 18:01:47
-Random Quote: He who conquers others is strong; He who conquers himself is mighty. - Laozi
+Random Quote: Wisdom consists of the anticipation of consequences. - Norman Cousins